hylang/hy/docs/language/api.rst

 languages.

+  * Symbols in earmufs will be considered globals.

-  * Symbols in earmufs will be translated to the uppercased version of that string.
-For example, `*foo*` will become `FOO`.
+  * Symbols between + are considered constants and will be translated to the uppercased version of that string.
+For example, `+foo+` will become `FOO`.

   * UTF-8 entities will be encoded using
     `punycode <http://en.wikipedia.org/wiki/Punycode>`_ and prefixed with